soniyaprasad77/soniyaprasad77.github.io/README.md

 git clone https://github.com/YOUR_USERNAME/soniyaprasad77.github.io.git
 ```

-That's it, and you are ready to go! 🎉
+That's it, and you are ready to go!! 🎉